Samples “made in France” Part 1 | A What The France Playlist

 Discover the French songs that were sampled by international artists.
 Listen nowSee also

-Francis Lai | Our exclusive playlist to celebrate the 94th anniversary of his birth !
+Josephine Baker | A playlist for the 120th anniversary of her birth !

 Playlist